-“I’m grateful to HALO for all the support I got while I was in the home, I also have a sense of belonging now, Youth Corps is my family”, says Stephen.
+“I’m grateful to HALO for all the support I received while I was in the Home, I also have a sense of belonging now, they are my family,” says Stephen.

 We are so proud of you, Stephen!
 Our HALO youth never let challenges stop them from achieving their goals.